yxb1/sock_test/README.md

 # sock_test
-A TCP / UDP program supporting multiple test scenarios The current communication protocol only supports UDP.
-TCP will be supported later.
+A TCP / UDP program supporting multiple test scenarios.
+The current communication protocol supports UDP and TCP.
+A task_info element in xml will be a thread, please attention.

 ## How to compile
 Firstly, you need download zip source code or git clone source code.After comple, you can find binary file in output/bin